yuyuanyuana/STAIR/README.md

 ## Tutorial
-You can follow the tutorial to use STAIR-tools for analyzing your own data.
+You can use STAIR-tools to analyse your own data following the tutorial.

 ## Reference